 Kangaroo paw ferns have a variety of leaf forms but their length contributes to the common name.
 Kangaroos belong to the animal family Macropus, a reference to their big feet, and the fern that bears their name is characterized by up to 6 inch long (15 cm.) varietal leaves.
 Kangaroo paw fern info states the plant is an evergreen most suited to indoor growing, unless you live in a very warm region.

 Kangaroo fern is a very adaptable plant.
 It is equally at ease in the home or the office.
 The plant has semi-wiry stems that hold up long, herbaceous fronds.
 The fronds are not typical of those seen on common ferns and may have indentations on the edges or be smooth.
 Leaves are dark green and leathery, with a glossy shine.

 Growing Kangaroo Foot Ferns

 They need consistent humidity and moisture but should not be in boggy soil.
-As an outdoor plant, kangaroo fern is ideal in United States Department of Agriculture zones 9 to 11.
+As an outdoor plant, kangaroo fern is ideal in USDA zones 9 to 11.
 All other zones should treat this as an indoor specimen, but it can be brought outside in summer and situated in partial shade.
 The fern prefers acidic, well-draining soil that is consistently damp but not soaked.

 Add a bit of leaf mold or peat moss to enhance fertility and acidity.
-Plants should be kept in warm areas that are ideally 60 to 90 degrees Fahrenheit (16 to 27 C.).
+Plants should be kept in warm areas that are ideally 60 to 90 degrees F. (16-27 C.).